-Do you need a generator, if so, how much energy do you need?
+Do you need a generator?

 If you are not running a sound system any greater than a domestic one, you should not need a generator.

 You can also use 12V-240V inverters for running low power mains items such as computers or certain audio-visual devices.